oasci/pitt-biosc1630-2023f/book/classes/lessons/lesson-06.md

 > Putting forth a very general definition of motivation means that it is possible that any behavior could be included.

-> The concept of global education lacks clarity, is imprecisely defined and is overly complex.
+> The concept of global education needs more clarity, is imprecisely defined, and is overly complex.

 > Some have questioned the usefulness of resilience as a concept because it has been used so often and in many contexts.